Using the Development Environment¶

 This page describes the basic edit/refresh workflows for working with the Zulip development environment.
 Generally, the development environment will automatically update as soon as you save changes using your editor.
 Details for work on the server, webapp, and mobile apps are below.

-After making changes, you’ll often want to run the linters and relevant test suites.
 All of our test suites are designed to support quickly testing just a single file or test case, which you should take advantage of to save time.
-Consider using our Git pre-commit hook to automatically lint changes when you commit them.

 For changes that don’t affect the database model, the Zulip development environment will automatically detect changes and restart: